Computer Security Northwest

 Warning: Hackers run schemes to steal cell phone numbers (thus intercepting these texts) or trick you into giving them these codes; this could give crooks access to your financial & other accounts.

-4) Resist Social Engineering!
+4) Resist Scams/Social Engineering!
 Your actions can be the most insecure part of strong computer security.
 Cyber criminals are trying to fool you into giving them access to your accounts or to steal your money.

 Be on guard!
 Don’t think you are immune from these schemers whose full-time job is to trick you!